 \subsection{Collective lower bound.}

-In this section, for any given bandit problem $\nu$, we denote by $\cA^\star(\nu)$ the set of its optimal arms and by $\cW(\nu)$ the set of its worse arms, i.e., the ones associated with the distributions with the smaller expectation among all distributions for the arms.
-We also let $A^\star_\nu$ be the cardinality of $\cA^\star(\nu)$.
+In this section, for any given bandit problem $\unu$, we denote by $\cA^\star(\unu)$ the set of its optimal arms and by $\cW(\unu)$ the set of its worst arms, i.e., the ones associated with the distributions with the smallest expectation among all distributions for the arms.
+We also let $A^\star_{\unu}$ be the cardinality of $\cA^\star(\unu)$.

-We define the following partial order $\preccurlyeq$ on bandit problems: $\nu' \preccurlyeq \nu$ if
+We define the following partial order $\preccurlyeq$ on bandit problems: $\unu' \preccurlyeq \unu$ if

-In particular, $\cA^\star(\nu) = \cA^\star(\nu')$ in this case.
-The definition models the fact that the bandit problem $\nu'$ should be easier than $\nu$, as non-optimal arms in $\nu'$ are farther away from the optimal arms (in expectation) that in $\nu$.
-Any reasonable strategy should perform better on $\nu'$ than on $\nu$, which leads to the following definition, where we measure performance in the expected number of times optimal arms are pulled.
-(Recall that the sets of optimal arms are identical for $\nu$ and $\nu'$.)
+In particular, $\cA^\star(\unu) = \cA^\star(\unu')$ in this case.
+The definition models the fact that the bandit problem $\unu'$ should be easier than $\unu$, as non-optimal arms in $\unu'$ are farther away from the optimal arms (in expectation) that in $\unu$.
+Any reasonable strategy should perform better on $\unu'$ than on $\unu$, which leads to the following definition, where we measure performance in the expected number of times optimal arms are pulled.
+(Recall that the sets of optimal arms are identical for $\unu$ and $\unu'$.)